-1.8.1 Environmental Screening
+1.8.1Environmental Screening.

 Environmental screening was carried out to determine whether an EIA study is necessary for this project and at what level of evaluation.
-This took into consideration the requirements of the Environmental Management and Coordination (amendment) Act 2015 and specifically the second schedule of the same act.
+This took into consideration the requirements of the Environmental Management and Coordination Act (EMCA), 1999, and specifically the second schedule of the same act.
 From the screening process, it was understood that this project will cause significant impacts on the environment.

-1.8.2 Environmental Scoping
+1.8.2 Environmental Scoping.